New Beginnings

 — Rachel Held Evans (Inspired 2018:157) —

 We will all have our stories of new beginnings.
 The fear, excitement and anticipation all wrapped up together.
-As we build our personal scaffolds around us to help us with the ending, why not allow this Easter week be a time of reflection on how your story reflects Jesus’ affect on your life, and how this fits in with the ‘extraordinary movement’ of God.
+As we build our personal scaffolds around us to help us navigate unexpected endings, why not allow this Holy Week be a time of reflection.
+In every ending and beginning, expected or not, we can know that God is making true his plan for renewal and reconciliation.